julietsvq/bt-raspi-tracker/README.md

 # Bluetooth devices Sensor MQTT Client/Daemon

-A simple Linux python script to query bluetooth devices, including the Mi Flora plant and the Airthings Wave Plus sensor, and send the data to an **MQTT** broker, e.g., the famous [Eclipse Mosquitto](https://projects.eclipse.org/projects/technology.mosquitto).
+A simple Linux python script to query bluetooth devices, including the Mi Flora plant and the Airthings Wave Plus sensor, and send the data to an **MQTT** broker.
+Can be used to integrate with Home Assistant.
 After data made the hop to the MQTT broker it can be used by home automation software, like [openHAB](https://openhab.org) or Home Assistant.

 ![Demo gif for command line execution](demo.gif)